linuxboot/book/cpu/README.md

 There are thus several choices for setting up the mounts
 * 9p support by the cpu client
-* 9p supported by the cpu client, with additional mounts via -fstab or CPU_NAMESPACE
+* 9p supported by the cpu client, with additional mounts via -fstab or -namespace
-* 9p *without* any bind mounts, i.e. CPU_NAMESPACE="", in which case, on the remote machine, files from the client are visible in /tmp/cpu, but no bind mounts are done;
+* 9p *without* any bind mounts, i.e. -9p=false -namespace "", in which case, on the remote machine, files from the client are visible in /tmp/cpu, but no bind mounts are done;
   with additional mounts provided by fstab mounts are provided
-* no 9p mounts at all, when CPU_NAMESPACE is not set in the environment; with optional additional mounts via fstab
+* no 9p mounts at all, when -namespace="" -9p=false; with optional additional mounts via fstab
 * if there are no 9p mounts, and no fstab mounts, cpu is equivalent to ssh.

 <!-- Footnotes themselves at the bottom. -->